BubbleMania

 DO YOU HAVE A SUGGESTION FOR A GOOD SCIENCE PROJECT?

 Oh yea!
 I love science!
-Anyone who's seen my school show can attest to that!
+Anyone who's seen my school or science center show can attest to that!
 There are tons of bubble-ology ideas to explore for educational purposes.
 And you'll have so much fun you may forget you're learning!
 Search your library or book store index for general books on "soap bubbles", "bubbles" and "science".
 Also check out my book list here.
 Here are some places to start and some hints to get you started:

 1. Which dish soaps make the longest lasting bubbles?